atifaziz/LinqPadless/README.md

 In [loaded (`#load`) queries][linqref]:

 - the `Hijack` hook method is not supported.
-- only an absolute path and a path relative to the where the query is saved are supported in the `#load` directive.
+- only an absolute path and a path relative to where the query is saved are supported in the `#load` directive.